 This webinar is open to public defenders, private attorneys who do or are interested in doing indigent criminal defense work, and other court actors who handle criminal cases.

-Webinar participants who do not watch the entire webinar must fill out and submit a partial credit certification form within one week of the webinar (before Friday, December 20, 2013).
+Webinar participants who do not watch the entire webinar must fill out and submit a PARTIAL CREDIT CERTIFICATION FORM within one week of the webinar.

 This webinar will be broadcast live over the Internet.
 It's easy to participate — all you need is a computer, a high-speed Internet connection, and Adobe Flash Media Player.
 Webinar participants will see PowerPoint slides, listen to live audio, ask questions of the presenters, and "chat" with other webinar participants, all in real time.

-If you would like to participate in or learn more about the webinar, please read these INSTRUCTIONS ON PARTICIPATING IN A WEBINAR.
+If you would like to participate in or learn more about the webinar, please read these WEBINAR INSTRUCTIONS.